 Once you run the command, allow a USB Debugging window will appear on your TV.
 First, select the “Always allow from this computer” option and then click on ok.

 Do rerun the same command.
 This time, the connected message will appear.

 ./adb connect AndroidTVIPAddress

-- You can also verify the Android TV is connected via ADB or not.
+You can also verify whether the Android TV is connected via ADB or not.
 By using the following command.

-- Now type the following command to launch scrcpy.
-And, once you run this command, mirrored Android TV window will get open.
+Now type the following command to launch Scrcpy.
+And, once you run this command, the mirrored Android TV window will open.

-- That’s it, and now you can control your Android TV using Windows 11 PC keyboard and mouse.
+That’s it, and now you can control your Android TV using a Windows 11 PC keyboard and mouse.